-The beautiful thing about stir frys is (everything) they come together quickly, they are a great way to pack in those veggies and they are a knockout for the taste-buds.
-Why I don’t make stir-frys as a weekly regular in this house, I’ll never know because they are a dinner even the most novice chef can succeed at.
-Not to mention, Handsome’s eyes light up the moment the big heavy iron wok appears and I know he is going to eat more colorful vegetables then he can possible pick around.
+The beautiful thing about stir fry is (everything) they come together quickly, they are a great way to pack in those veggies and they are a knockout for the taste-buds.
+Why I don't make stir fry as a weekly regular in this house, I'll never know, because they are a dinner even the most novice chef can succeed at.
+Not to mention, Handsome's eyes light up the moment flank steak and the big heavy iron wok appear.
+I smile too, knowing he is going to eat more colorful vegetables then he can possible pick around.

 built out of the need to use those awesome looking udon noodles.

 - 1 package Udon noodles (replace with spaghetti)

 - 1 lb flank steak, sliced against the grain ¼ inch thick at most

 - 2 cloves garlic minced

 - 1 cup mushrooms, sliced